How did J Lyons become the largest catering business in the world within 30 years?

 Barnett Salmon (1829 – 1897) and Isidore Gluckstein (1851 – 1920) established a successful chain of tobacconists.

-Montagu Gluckstein, a salesman for the firm, lamented the poor state of catering at trade exhibitions.
-He suggested that Salmon & Gluckstein enter into the business of non-alcoholic refreshment.
-A trial was established whereby the business catered for the Newcastle Exhibition of 1887.
+Montagu Gluckstein (1854 – 1922), a salesman for the firm, lamented the poor state of catering at trade exhibitions.
+He suggested that the public could be provided with a better offer than beer and sandwiches.
+Gluckstein and Alfred Salmon partnered with Joseph Lyons, a distant relative to form J Lyons & Co with a capital of £5,000.
+J Lyons & Co successfully provided catering for the Newcastle Exhibition of 1887.
 Contracts for other exhibitions soon followed.

-In order to pursue catering further, J Lyons & Co was established as a public company with capital of £120,000 in 1894.
-The original stakeholders were Montagu Gluckstein, his brother Isidore Gluckstein, brother-in-law Barnett Salmon (maternal grandfather to Nigella Lawson) and distant relative Joseph Lyons.
-The Lyons name was adopted to distinguish the company from the Salmon & Gluckstein business.
+J Lyons & Co was established as a public company with a capital of £120,000 in 1894.
+The original stakeholders were Montagu Gluckstein, his brother Isidore Gluckstein, brother-in-law Barnett Salmon (maternal grandfather to Nigella Lawson) and Joseph Lyons.
+Montagu Gluckstein was the de facto chairman of the business.

 The first Lyons tea shop opened in September 1894 at 213 Piccadilly.
 It had 200 seats and a £30,000 lease.
 After a year the shop had made a profit of £11,400, and the company was able to pay a dividend of ten percent.

 The early tea room exteriors were enticing and extrovert, and the interiors were often glamorous, and intended to evoke the great Victorian exhibitions and Parisian cafes.

 The Lyons tea shop girls went on strike in protest against low wages in 1895.

 J Lyons establishes Cadby Hall